-Wet foliage slapping at her face, the young, half-elvan ranger dives through the underbrush near the western eaves of the Wood of Sharp Teeth.
-She is in her element, lithe and quick.
-She knows the terrain and how to maneuver in it.
-She does not get caught on stray branches, or tripped by fallen debris.
-Her woodland cloak whips behind her, shadowing her every move as if it has a mind of its own.
-Her tight leather armor hugs her closely, accentuating every dip and curve of her well formed physique.
+Wet foliage slapping her face, the young, half-elvan ranger dove through the underbrush near the western eaves of the Wood of Sharp Teeth.
+Lithe and quick, she was in her element, well training in traversing dense woodland terrains.
+Her woodland cloak snapping behind her, her leather armor hugging tightly to her form, she avoids all snares or pitfalls.
 Her name is Lystra Silverdragon and this is the start of her tale.

-Leaping nimbly over a fallen log she landed in a crouch in a small hollow on the other side.
-Lifting her head, she pulled her hood back from her face revealing smooth olive skin and almond-shaped green eyes.
-Her eyes are a deep green with motes of emerald.
-They were alert now, heeding not the stray strands of rich black hair, so dark that in certain light it seems blue, that occasionally seek to obscure her vision.
-Her head cocked as she listens, and the fingers of her right hand pressed upon the moist soil before her, feeling for vibrations she’s been trained to detect.
+Leaping nimbly over a fallen log, she landed in a crouch in a small hollow on the other side.
+Lifting her head, she pulled her hood back from her face revealing smooth, olive skin and almond-shaped eyes of deepest green, alight with motes of emerald hues.
+They were alert now, heeding not the stray strands of rich black hair, so dark that in certain light it seemed blue, that occasionally sought to obscure her vision.
+Her head cocked as she listened, the fingers of her right hand pressed upon the moist soil before her, feeling for vibrations she had been trained to detect.

 Her left hand rested upon the finely crafted pommel of the longsword at her hip.
 It is a beautiful weapon, and one not normally seen upon the waist of a rover such as herself.
 If any were to see her wield it, however, there would be no question as to her right to own it.

-A whooping cry echoed through the wood and the ranger heeds its call, bounding away, moving parallel to the direction from whence it came.
-The cries continue as she runs, drawing a fierce grin to her face.
-The hunt is on.
+A whooping cry echoed through the wood and the ranger heeded its call, bounding away, moving parallel to the direction from whence it came.
+The cries continued as she ran, drawing a fierce grin to her face.
+The hunt was on.

-Before long the ranger came to a small clearing in the forest.
-The gnarled trunks of ancient oaks surrounded the glade, and a singular, large rock jutted from its center.
-The stone is marked by a single rune that she can see clearly on its face.
-She recognized it as a wardstone, a sentinel imbued with druidic magic.
-Normally such a ward would hum with power, yet this one was silent.
+Before long, the ranger came to a small clearing in the forest.
+Gnarled trunks of ancient oaks surrounded the glade and a singular, large rock jutted from its center.
+The stone was marked by a solitary rune that she could clearly see upon its face.
+She knew it immediately to be a wardstone, a sentinel imbued with druidic magic.
+Normally, such a ward would hum with power, yet this one was silent.
 Just another sign that the druids of this forest were secluding themselves further and further, withdrawing from lands they once claimed for their lord, Silvanus.

-Out of the corner of her eye Lystra spied another figure leap from the forest’s edge where the boar had broken its cover moments before.
+Out of the corner of her eye, Lystra spied another figure leap from the forest’s edge where the boar had broken its cover moments before.
 The figure was that of an elf, and a half-naked one at that.
 She recognized him and was unsurprised that he wore only a pair of tan, hide breeches, his feet and well-muscled chest bare.
-His long, auburn hair streaming behind him as he ran, a tomahawk in each hand.
+His long, auburn hair streaming behind him as he ran, a tomahawk gripped in each hand.
 He banged these weapons together as he ran, continuing his wild whooping.
-She smiled at the sight of him before refixing her eyes on their quarry.
+She smiled at the sight of him before reaffixing her gaze on their quarry.

 The ranger slowed her charge to a jog as she approached the elf and his slain quarry.
-Pulling his spear from the dead boar, the elf plunged it into the soft soil at the sentinel stone’s base and leaned on it as a farmer would a shovel, and regarded her with golden eyes, almond-shaped like hers but with a slightly more dramatic tip.
-After a brief moment of them silently watching one another a fierce grin erupted on his face and he loosed a bark of laughter that sounded very much like a yip of a wolf.
+Pulling his spear from the dead boar, the elf plunged it into the soft soil at the sentinel stone’s base and leaned on it as a farmer would a shovel, regarding her with golden eyes, almond-shaped like hers but with a slightly more dramatic tip.
+After a brief moment of them silently watching one another, a fierce grin erupted upon his features and he loosed a bark of laughter that sounded very much like a yip of a wolf.